 Secret clubs and speakeasies are the latest trend in Rome.
 Hidden bars have popped up:

 - Behind a freezer door in a sandwich shop in grungy Pigneto at Spirito.

 - Through a wardrobe in a restaurant by the Pantheon at Club Derriere.

 - Beyond a vintage telephone cabinet at The Corner Club on the Aventine.
 Here, dialling the right number gains you access.

-For a more conventional nightclub experience, Shari Vari near the Pantheon has a swanky upstairs restaurant to boot.
+For a more conventional nightclub experience in Rome, Shari Vari near the Pantheon has a swanky upstairs restaurant to boot.

-In the summer, pop-up venues along the river such as Gasometro also let clubbers dance under the stars.
+If you go to Rome in summer, visit pop-up venues along the river such as Gasometro also let clubbers dance under the stars.